Give Yard Waste and Recyclables A Second Chance!

 - stumps should weigh less than 300 lbs

-In addition to recycling, five city brush sites also offers regular mulch, free to city residents, along with a variety of other mulch products, and Soil-Builder, a soil amendment for sandy soils.
+In addition to recycling, five city brush sites also offer regular mulch, free to city residents, along with a variety of other mulch products, and Soil-Builder, a soil amendment for sandy soils.
 Mulch may be picked up at any brush sites or may be delivered for a nominal fee.
 View the Mulch Order form for information on each mulch product, pricing and recommended application.

 Glass containers (all colors); aluminum and steel cans; steel jar lids; milk and juice cartons; drink boxes; plastic containers with numbered triangles #1-7; newspapers, magazines, mail, shopping ads, windowed envelopes; mixed paper and cardboard; yard clippings, appliances/mixed metals.